DETAILS

 SWAG & AWARDS

-All participants will receive a high quality race shirt along with other pieces of custom swag.
+All participants will receive a high quality race shirt & sweatshirt along with other pieces of custom swag.
 Rest assured, we’ll find as MUCH stuff to give to runners as possible!

 All 100mi and 100k finishers receive a custom finisher’s award.

-100 mile finishers earn a custom MoS100 belt buckle.
+100 mile finishers earn a custom MoS100 belt buckle and finishers under 24 hours earn a special Sub-24 hour belt buckle.

-Special awards for top 3 M/F runners in both races as well as Top Masters.
+Special podium awards in each race distance for top 3 overall runners for every gender as well as top 3 Masters and top 3 Masters+.
 We also like to do as many special awards as possible including DFL, Top Dubuquer and in 2019, Top Chad!

 Free and unlimited access to all Mile 90 race photography.